 Having worked its way into the hearts of its diners and chefs alike — as well as spontaneous visitors to the Alexandria Center — Riverpark and the Alexandria Center are working together to find a new home for the farm.
 It could reappear as several discrete plots scattered throughout the plaza, or it could relocate to a consolidated space in front of the restaurant, according to Yee.
 Whatever the case, Riverpark remains committed to the task of bringing the farm back to the Alexandria Center’s grounds next year.

 The farm’s spatial flexibility and mobility serves as a model that other urban farms could follow to obtain the precious real estate they need.
 Pickens suggests that a kind of “mobile farm” could be a viable business model for future urban farms; a container garden using portable hardware like Riverpark’s milk crates could move from one stalled construction site to another, packing up each time construction on its temporary home resumes.
 As of November 4th, there were nearly 700 stalled construction sites registered with the NYC Department of Buildings throughout the five boroughs.
 In theory, these stalled sites could represent an untapped resource for enterprising “nomad farmers,” to borrow Pickens’ term, who would trade stability for affordable real estate.
 However, many such sites would likely not be suitable for farming if the planned structures were already partially built.
 Still, even if a model relying on stalled sites proved unviable, there’s enough city rooftop space highly suitable for farming (a 2011 study by the Urban Design Lab at Columbia University’s Earth Institute identified at least 3,079 acres of such space) and unmet demand for local produce ($900 million, according to one study) to be sure that urban farming in New York City is far from reaching any limits on its growth.
 “Every single summer since I started farming in the city,” Pickens remarks, “I keep saying ‘alright, is this the year, is this the year that the bubble bursts and the trend dies and nobody cares anymore and they move on to something else?’, and it doesn’t happen.
 It just keeps getting stronger and stronger.”
-Urban farming might have once been viewed as a passing trend (indeed, some obtuse critics of progressive food consciousness might dismiss “locavore” eating as a fashion statement of the elite) but it has now gained the momentum of a movement that’s here to stay.
+Urban farming might have once been viewed as a passing trend, but it has now gained the momentum of a movement that’s here to stay.